 As a Licensed Clinical Social Worker - Supervisor, I have over 10 years of experience treating mental health issues.
 My background includes inpatient, outpatient, and individual therapy.
 Also, I have worked in the medical field as a BSN RN and feel comfortable treating individuals with physical conditions.
 I am based in Texas and have licenses in Washington and DC.
 I have worked with children to geriatrics.

-I am a Licensed Professional Counselor in the state of Texas with three years of independent clinical experience and over ten years of experience in human services, case management, vocational rehabilitation services, and working at inpatient and outpatient clinical therapy offices.
+I am a Licensed Professional Counselor in the state of Texas with five years of independent clinical experience and over ten years of experience in human services, case management, vocational rehabilitation services, and working at inpatient and outpatient clinical therapy offices.

 I have a Ph.D. in Counselor Education and Supervision from Ohio University, a masters degree in Clinical Rehabilitation and Mental Health counseling from UNC-Chapel Hill, and a bachelors of science degree in psychology from North Carolina State University.